arachid1/soundofnavi/trainers/README.md

 3) Edit local_gc_exec.sh according to your needs (see instructions inside file)
 4) RUN: bash local_gc_exec.sh

-access to important components (from inside trainers):
+What are some important components we will be using?
 - most important library used: main/models/conv/modules
-- train files for pneumonia training: main/models/__.py, following a train$ format, with $ an integer
+- train files for pneumonia training: main/models/train$.py, following a train$ format, with $ an integer (refer to traintemplate.py)
-- utilities for train file: main/models/conv/modules/main, which contains
+- utilities for train file: main/models/conv/modules/main, which contains the following that we will learn more about.

-a) helpers.py: most of the functions called inside __.py, like load_audios, will be called from there
+a) helpers.py: most of the functions called inside train$.py, like load_audios, will be called from there
 b) parameters.py: a module (which is imported im most folders) to keep track of ALL parameters across files (for example, to allow accessing parameters.sr inside file A or B) and reflect modifications everywhere accordingly

+# Now...

 In local_gc_exe.sh, you have indicated the appropriate trainer for the mode (or folder/task) you want to work on, a training file and other important elements.
 Let's take a look inside your training file.

-This an important section that you shouldn't have to modify for the most part.
+The following is an important section that you shouldn't have to modify for the most part.
 Its main objective is to creates a parent folder for file cache.
-Be aware that it deletes any prior cache folder that corresponds to that file, so for example, running local_gc_exec.sh for train2356 will delete any exisiting cache/train2356 folder and initialize a new one.
+Be aware that it deletes any prior cache folder that corresponds to that file, so for example, running local_gc_exec.sh for train2356 will delete any exisiting cache/pneumonia/train2356 folder and initialize a new one.
 It also seeds our libraries, defines training mode, etc.

 ```
     print("Tensorflow Version: {}".format(tf.__version__))